-Though GST was outlooked as One Nation, One Tax and One Rate but the later part could not be successfully implemented.
+Though GST was out looked as One Nation, One Tax, and One Rate but the latter part could not be successfully implemented.
 Numerous reason contributed to the same such as economic disparities in India, people’s attitude to accept change, the feasibility of merging existing varied tax rates into one etc. As a result Goods and Service Tax was introduced in India with different tax rates.
 The GST Tax Rates for Composition Taxpayers are-

-The rates have kept changing since the introduction of GST and are supposed to evolve more over the time.
-More harmonization in rates can be witnessed in the next financial year but the dream of One Rate is yet far to be fetched.
-For checking what is the tax rate of your goods/services click here..
+The rates have kept changing since the introduction of GST and are supposed to evolve more over time.
+More harmonization in rates can be witnessed in the next financial year, but the dream of One Rate is yet far to be fetched.
+To check the tax rate of your goods/services, click here..

 For registration under Goods and Service tax in India, the government has prescribed an exhaustive list.
 Which can be better understood in these two parts